apache/arrow-site/powered_by.md

 * **[Bodo][36]:** Bodo is a universal Python analytics engine that democratizes High Performance Computing (HPC) architecture for mainstream enterprises, allowing Python analytics workloads to scale efficiently.
 Bodo uses Arrow to support I/O for Parquet files, as well as internal support for data operations.
+  **[ClickHouse][44]:** An open-source analytical database management system.
+   ClickHouse is using Apache Arrow for data import and export, and for direct querying of external datasets in Arrow, ArrowStream, Parquet and ORC formats.
 * **[Cylon][35]:**  An open-source high performance distributed data processing library that can be seamlessly integrated with existing Big Data and AI/ML frameworks.
 Cylon uses Arrow memory format and exposes language bindings to C++, Java, and Python.